legop3/notes/networking concepts.md

 a double colon in an ipv6 address means that block is all zeros 0000 and :: mean the same thing an address can only have one double colon

+TCP OSI data units:
+data -> segment -> packet -> frame -> bit

+best path = router
+routing metrics: the lowest cost provides the best path NetBIOS is microsoft

+# chapter 4
+structured cabling and networking elements

+- maximum distance for ethernet cable is 100 meters/ about 330 feet without an amplifier
+- 802.3 is wired standard, 802.11 is wireless standards

+- full duplex: signals can travel both directions over a medium simultaneously
+- half duplex: signals can travel in both directions but only in one direction at a time
+- simplex: signals can only travel in one direction